 Tax Software Doesn’t Always Compute

-A disturbing number of reports give anecdotal evidence that computer tax preparation software can come up with the wrong tax.
+Some reports have given anecdotal evidence that computer tax preparation software can come up with the wrong tax.
 In March 2009, PC World performed a Money magazine-style test updated for the Information Age.
 In this case the hypothetical taxpaying family was a couple with: one child, base income of $100,000, an additional $1,000 of interest income, $6,000 of IRA contributions, and deductions for child care, student loan interest, and mortgage interest.
 The family also made donations of clothing and household items, sold some stock they acquired that same year, and sold a modest vacation home.
 PC World then ran the scenario through five of the most popular online self-guided tax preparation sites, and found:

 Each site told us that the family owed a different amount in taxes, and the difference between the lowest and highest bill was almost $2000, or about 10 percent of the family’s total tax bill.